-Disclaimer: This post contains some affiliate links.
-This means I may earn some small commissions from any qualifying purchases.
+Disclaimer: This post may contain some affiliate links.
+This means I may earn a small commission from any qualifying purchases.

-There are three main ways of getting around doing your taxes in Germany.
+There are three main ways of filing your taxes as an expat in Germany.

 1. Lohnsteuerhilfevereine (Tax Associations)

-If you are an employee or a pensioner, you can approach your local “Lohnsteuerhilfeverein” which are spread all over Germany.
+If you are an employee or a pensioner, you can approach your local “Lohnsteuerhilfeverein” which are present in nearly every German city.
 Anyone in Germany can use their services and are required to pay a small one-time registration fee and then an annual membership fee, which depends on your total income including income from rental property and investments.